 As a result of agreements reached in the mediation meetings, seven signed draft consent orders are before the Environment Court judge for approval, potentially fully resolving five appeals and partially resolving two other appeals.
 The Environment Court scheduled further mediation meetings for seven of the remaining appeals.
-The others will be scheduled in due course.
+The others will be scheduled in due course made in early 2016 by Kapiti Coast Airport Holdings Ltd (KCAHL).
+After following due process with regard to hearings and receiving recommendations from the Hearings Panel the Council resolved to adopt the recommended decision on PC84 in October 2017.
+The Decisions version of the plan change was publicly notified following that meeting.